carpentries/carpentries.org-archive/_posts/2024/09/2024-09-10-launching-the-carpentries-membership-program-survey.md

 Participating in the survey is simple and only takes a few minutes.
 Your responses will remain confidential, and the data collected will be used solely to improve our services and better support you and your organisation.

-**Take the [Survey](https://carpentries.typeform.com/to/cSkqdrOL) now and stand a chance to win an Instructor Training seat in our lucky draw!**
+**Take the [Survey](https://carpentries.typeform.com/to/cSkqdrOL) now for a chance to win an Instructor Training seat in our lucky draw!**

 **Stay Connected**